wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Computer-vision/QuickStarts/java-hand-text.md

                 System.exit(1);
             }

+            // If the first REST API method completes successfully, the second
+            // REST API method retrieves the text written in the image.
+            //
             // Note: The response may not be immediately available.
 Handwriting
-            // recognition is an asynchronous operation, which takes a variable
+            // recognition is an asynchronous operation that can take a variable
-            // amount of time dependent on the length of the text analyzed.
-You
+            // amount of time depending on the length of the handwritten text.
-            // may need to wait or retry the Get operation.
+            // You may need to wait or retry this operation.

             System.out.println("\nHandwritten text submitted.\n" +
                     "Waiting 10 seconds to retrieve the recognized text.\n");
             Thread.sleep(10000);

-            // Make the second REST API call and get the response.
+            // Call the second REST API method and get the response.
             HttpGet resultRequest = new HttpGet(operationLocation);
             resultRequest.setHeader("Ocp-Apim-Subscription-Key", subscriptionKey);